AlistairB/alistairb.github.io/_posts/2021-01-31-haskell-on-google-cloud-is-great.md

 comments: true
 ---

-My first experience of developing and deploying to the cloud was in 2016.
-I was a fresh faced.. middle aged developer learning about a whole host of technologies such as Docker and AWS.
-In fact my first task was, with help, to dockerise a legacy ruby application and deploy it to AWS EC2.
-It was a grueling 13 week effort, but we got there in the end.

-Fast foward 3.5 years, I was really comfortable with AWS and liked it a lot.
-I knew how to wire together various services to solve a problem.
-Meanwhile, I had also become quite obssessed with Haskell and had been improving steadily.

-I then had an idea of a tool around dependency management ([Deadpendency](https://deadpendency.com)) and quit my job to attempt to build it, in Haskell!
-A key choice to make was how to deploy and host it.
+About a year ago I quit my job to attempt my startup idea ([Deadpendency](https://deadpendency.com)), writing it in Haskell.
+One key decision to make was what cloud provider would I go with.

+Like many developers, I have a lot of professional experience developing against Amazon Web Services (AWS).
+Haskell itself seems to reflect industry in that AWS is the most popular choice.
+In fact, myself and a colleague had already managed to get [Haskell running in prod on AWS](https://www.rea-group.com/blog/a-haskell-in-prod-journey/).

+However, I've always been a bit in awe of google products and wanted to try out Google Cloud Platform (GCP).
+I decided this would be a good opportunity to do so.

+tl;dr - Haskell on GCP is great.
+GCP vs AWS has various trade offs, however I think there a few reasons why GCP is great for Haskell.

+First lets look at using Haskell on AWS.

-## AWS or... ?
+## AWS + Haskell

-The natural choice for me was AWS.
-Indeed, myself and a collegue had in fact managed to get [Haskell running in prod](https://www.rea-group.com/blog/a-haskell-in-prod-journey/) on AWS at my company for a trivial service.
-However, I have always been in awe of Google products and.. addmittedly a bit of a fanboy so I was quite curious about Google Cloud Platform (GCP).

-And..
-I did end up going with GCP and I think it worked out really well.
-So well in fact, I think GCP is a better default choice for Haskell than AWS.
-Why?
+### AWS Haskell Library Support

+AWS has the excellent `[amazonka](https://hackage.haskell.org/package/amazonka)` library developed by Brendan Hay.
+This is actually a large set of libraries that support the many many AWS services.
+The bulk of the libraries are generated from AWS service definitions and thus can easily be kept up to date.

+### AWS Lambda

+[AWS Lambda](https://aws.amazon.com/lambda/) allows you to run a function in the cloud without having to worry about how it is hosted or how it integrates with other AWS services.
+With a bit of config you can configure a whole host of integrations or scaling options and AWS will make it happen.

+Lambda is somewhat contraversial amoung developers in my experience.
+It doesn't always live up to its motto of 'Run code without thinking about servers or clusters.'.
+Nonetheless, I think it does have a good niche and can be very useful.

+The big drawback for Haskell is it only supports a limited number of languages, Haskell not included.
+It does support [custom runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) and there [are](https://hackage.haskell.org/package/serverless-haskell) [tools](https://theam.github.io/aws-lambda-haskell-runtime/) for using Haskell on Lambda.

+Addmittedly, I have not actually used these Haskell on Lambda solutions, but I believe they take more manual effort to set up and configure.
+This to my mind takes away a lot of simplicity benefits of using Lambda.

+## GCP + Haskell

+### GCP Haskell Library Support

+Likewise, GCP has `[gogol](https://hackage.haskell.org/package/gogol)` library developed by Brendan Hay. `gogol` has the disadvantage that it is a bit less popular (like GCP) than `amazonka` and is thus a bit less actively maintained.
+Still, there is nothing preventing you from regenerating the libraries and using them as required.
+I did this to support a new google service.

+Overall GCP vs AWS here is mostly moot.

-## Google Cloud Run
+### Google Cloud Run

+The equivilant of AWS Lambda on GCP is [cloud functions](https://cloud.google.com/functions).
+Cloud functions has much of the same limitations as Lambda and actually has no custom runtime concept.
+Haskell cannot run on cloud functions.

-[Cloud run](https://cloud.google.com/run) is the killer feature for a niche language like Haskell.
+However, GCP has another service [cloud run](https://cloud.google.com/run) which could be thought of as 'AWS Lambda for Docker' and is a sweet spot for niche language like Haskell.